What We Do

 DiversityCanada.com and previously also provided the website NorthONJobs.com.

 Through DiversityCanada.com, we seek to develop the labour force belonging to the equity groups across Canada and to connect jobseekers in the equity groups with employers who have career opportunities across Canada.

-Through NorthONJobs.com, we seek to develop the Northern Ontario labour force and to connect jobseekers with employers who have career opportunities in Northern Ontario.
-One of our aims is to encourage new Canadians to explore opportunities outside the traditional urban centers to which many migrate, and to promote greater diversity in rural Canada.
+From 2004 to 2015, NorthONJobs.com worked to develop the Northern Ontario labour force and to connect jobseekers with employers who provided career opportunities in Northern Ontario.
+One of our aims was to encourage new Canadians to explore opportunities outside the traditional urban centers to which many migrate, and to promote greater diversity in rural Canada.